Revd Canon Dr Adrian Chatfield

 Most recently, Adrian has written a chapter on the Theology of Christian Marriage for 7 Reasons Your Church Needs More Men: How to lead a gender balanced church supporting healthy singleness, dating, marriage and youth (November 2018: The Engage Network).
-He is currently co-authoring a book with a former student of his on The Theology of Spiritual Direction, due out in 2019.
+Adrian's new book on Soul Friendship: A Practical Theology of Spiritual Direction, co-authored with The Revd Dr Nigel Rooms (a former student of Adrian's), will be published by Canterbury Press in September 2019.

 Adrian has written many distance learning programmes, and authored Something in Common, an introduction to Anglicanism, available in Spanish, Portuguese and Swahili.